mmaelicke/scikit-gstat/docs/userguide/kriging.rst

   sum(B[:-1] * weights[:-1]) + weights[-1]

-This is really usefull when a whole map is interpolated.
+This is really useful when a whole map is interpolated.
 Using Kriging, you can also produce a map showing in which regions the interpolation is more certain.